-As at December 31, 2019, there were three non-producing wells, SS-3 and SS-4 located onshore, and SS-7 located offshore.
-The two onshore wells are planned to be the subject of a work-over program in 2020 as described above.
-The Company currently plans to remediate the SS-7 offshore well as part of future offshore programs or when demand necessitates it.
+As at December 31, 2020, there were three non-producing wells, SS-3 and SS-4 located onshore, and SS-7 located offshore.
+Subject to Songas' approval, the two onshore wells are intended to be the subject of a work-over program in 2021 as described above.
+Subject to the same approvals, the Company plans to remediate the SS-7 offshore well as part of future offshore programs or when demand necessitates it.

-As at December 31, 2019, the Company had a well production potential of 160 MMcfd, limited by processing and transportation infrastructure, and by contract, to approximately 130 MMcfd.
-Until well SS-12, which is capable of supplying up to 40 MMcfd, began producing through the NNGI on Songo Songo Island in
+As at December 31, 2020, the Company had a well production potential of 160 MMcfd, limited by processing and transportation infrastructure, and by contract, to approximately 130 MMcfd.
+Well SS-12, which is capable of supplying up to 40 MMcfd, began producing through the NNGI on Songo Songo Island in December 2018.